aiffcabf/GTR-2-GTR2-seat-more-aft-fore-mod/README.md

 target your team folder and find your <car-number>.CAR open as text and find "MaxSeatFront" put tha value between -0.6 and -0.3

+# more simulation in driving view
+in realism put "g-force simulation" to 0.
+Since your fixed seat (chair) should be one block with chassis